robertbrodrecht/launchpad/README.md

 =============

 * Determine feasibility of conditional logic for meta fields.
-* Figure out how to break out some excess code as examples, e.g. ajax page loads.
+* Figure out how to break out some excess JS code as examples, e.g. ajax page loads.

 To Do For 1.5
 =============